 Also, take the time to really personalize the pitch.
 Remember, planners receive a lot of these types of requests, so you want to make yours stand out from the rest.
 Mention something specific about the event or the planner’s needs to show that you’re not just copying and pasting the same message to everyone.

-Marketing Your Speaking Business Doesn’t Have to Cost the Earth
+When You Market Your Speaking Business it Doesn’t Have to Cost the Earth

 Meet Wendi McNeill